A Woman of Substance (1985 TV series): Plot

-As the birth of her baby approaches, Blackie arranges for Emma to meet another friend of his, Laura Spencer.
+Blackie introduces Emma to Laura Spencer.
 They become good friends and Emma moves into Laura's house, and also starts a new job at Thompson's Mill.
-Some time later, Emma gives birth to a daughter and names her Edwina.
-As Emma needs to work to support them, her cousin Freda takes Edwina.
-After a year of working at two jobs, Emma makes enough money to rent a shop in Armley, in which she sells fabrics, clothing, and luxury food goods.
-This shop is a success and Emma's business expands to two shops, then three.
-Not expecting to see the Fairleys, she is horrified when Edwin's vile brother Gerald visits.
-He has found her after seeing she worked at Thompson's Mill, now owned by his father.
-He tells her that Edwin will soon be engaged and demands she tell him where the child is.
-Emma refuses and after a violent confrontation, Emma realizes she needs someone to protect her.
-Worried that Gerald will return, she marries her landlord, Joe Lowther.
-Soon after their marriage, they have a son named Kit.
+Emma gives birth to a daughter that she names Edwina.
+Emma's cousin Freda takes baby Edwina so Emma can work.
+After working two jobs for a year, Emma makes enough money to rent a shop in Armley in which she sells fabrics, clothing, and luxury food goods.
+The shop is a success and Emma eventually has three stores.
+Emma is horrified when Edwin Fairley's vile brother, Gerald, unexpectedly arrives.
+He discovered Emma working at Thompson's Mill, now owned by his father.
+He says Edwin is about to be engaged and demands to know where their child is.
+Emma refuses and after a violent confrontation, she marries her landlord, Joe Lowther for protection.
+Soon after, they have a son named Kit.

-Emma's business continues to expand and she goes into partnership with the Kallinskis.
-Unfortunately, her private life doesn't run as smoothly.
+Emma goes into partnership with the Kallinskis.
+Unfortunately, her private life runs less smoothly.
 Joe is killed in the Battle of the Somme and Laura, now married to Blackie, dies giving birth to a son, Bryan.
-Emma takes him and Bryan lives with Emma and her children until Blackie returns from the war.
+Emma takes in Bryan to live with her and her children until Blackie returns from the war.

-In early 1918, Emma meets Australian Army officer Paul McGill.
-They fall in love, but he returns to the war in France after recovering from a leg injury.
-After the war ends he goes home and, despite promising to write, never does.
-Emma is hurt and disappointed when she finds out that Paul has gone back to his estranged wife, and turns to an acquaintance Arthur Ainsley for consolation, agreeing to marry him, though more out of convenience than anything else.
-She and her new husband later have twins, Robin and Elizabeth, but the marriage is short-lived when Paul returns.
-Emma is angry but calms down when Paul explains that he tried to write to her but his secretary hid the letters.
-They start seeing each other again and she divorces her husband after giving birth to Paul's child, a daughter whom they name Daisy after Paul's mother.
+In early 1918, Emma falls in love with Australian Army officer Paul McGill.
+He is sent to the war in France after recovering from a leg injury.
+After the war, Emma is hurt and disappointed to learn that Paul has returned to his estranged wife.
+She turns to an acquaintance, Arthur Ainsley, for consolation, agreeing to marry him.
+She and her new husband have twins, Robin and Elizabeth, but the marriage is short-lived when Paul returns.
+Emma is angry until Paul explains that he tried writing but his secretary hid the letters.
+They start seeing each other and she divorces her husband after giving birth to Paul's child, a daughter they name Daisy.